StollerSystem/pizza_shop/README.md

 ## Specs

-* [] User can select a pizza of a size they want.
+* [X] User can select a pizza of a size they want and add it to the cart.
+  * Input: select "Small" pie, submit
+  * Output: pizzaShop.shoppingCart[0].size = "Small"

-* [] User can select what toppings they want on their pie
+* [X] User can select what toppings they want on their pie
+  * Input: Check "Cheese" box then submit
+  * Ouput: pizzaShop.shoppingCart[0].toppings[0] = "Cheese"

 * [] Site will display the total cost of their custom pie!